mongodb/mongo-powerbi-connector/mongodb-atlas-sql-interface.md

      ```
      SELECT * FROM orders
      ```
-   - Choose Import or Direct Query mode
+   - Select either Import or DirectQuery for your desired Data Connectivity mode

    Select **OK**.